 Following a number of false starts with regards to agreements with financial backers, Galliano relocated to Paris to put on his first show as part of Paris Fashion Week in 1989.
 By 1990, he was bankrupt, and with London offering little by way of relief, the designer permanently relocated to Paris.

 Galliano’s inability to find a secure and permanent financial backer finally came to an end with the help of American Vogue editor-in-chief Anna Wintour and André Leon Talley, then European Correspondent at Vanity Fair.
-Unable to pay to put on his show S/S in 1993, Talley asked socialite São Schlumberger to lend her 18th-century hôtel particulier for the show.
+Unable to pay to put on his Spring/Summer 1993 show, Talley asked socialite São Schlumberger to lend her 18th-century hôtel particulier for the show.
 Wintour and Talley arranged financing with the Paine Webber banking group.
 The collection that followed, dubbed Princess Lucretia, received rave reviews.
 The New Yorker reported Diane von Furstenberg called it “a watershed moment in modern fashion history.”

 Bernard Arnault appointed Galliano as the head designer of Givenchy in 1995; the appointment made Galliano the first British designer to head a French haute couture house.
 In October 1996, LVMH moved Galliano to Dior.
 In 1997 the CFDA named him international designer of the year.
 He was named British Designer of the Year at the British Fashion Awards in 1987, 1994, 1995, 1997.
 The bias cut, the Nefertiti couture collection, the saddlebag — under Galliano, Dior would dominate fashion reporting thanks to the spectacle of his shows and the commerciality of his creations.

-Following the publication of recordings of Galliano making anti-Semitic remarks, made in June and December 2010, Galliano was sentenced to pay a total of €6,000 (US$8,400) in suspended fines after a French court found him guilty of giving public insults on account of race, in September 2011.
-Galliano retired from the public in order to deal with the addiction problems.
+Following the publication of recordings of Galliano making anti-Semitic remarks, made in June and December 2010, Galliano was sentenced to pay a total of €6,000 ($8,400) in suspended fines in September 2011 after a French court found him guilty of giving public insults on account of race.
+Galliano retired from the public in order to deal with addiction problems.

-In early 2013, following his rehabilitation for alcohol and substance abuse, Galliano accepted an invitation from Oscar de la Renta for a temporary residency at de la Renta's design studio for the A/W 2013 season.
-Galliano ended his first television interview since his convicton saying, "I am able to create.
+In early 2013, following his rehabilitation for alcohol and substance abuse, Galliano accepted an invitation from Oscar de la Renta for a temporary residency at de la Renta's design studio for the Autumn/Winter 2013 season.
+Galliano ended his first television interview since his conviction saying, "I am able to create.
 I am ready to create...[and]
-I hope through my atonement I'll be given a second chance."
+I hope through my atonement I'll be given a second chance.